joaocorticadas/Lifeguard-Exam-Practice-App/README.md

 ## About the Project

-	Lifeguard Exam Practice App is a mobile app developed with the mission of prearing future lifeguards in Portugal for their final exam.
+	Lifeguard Exam Practice App is a mobile app developed with the mission of preparing future lifeguards in Portugal for their final exam.
 The app allows students to choose a topic to practice or to simulate an exam.
-In the exam mode, after submiting students can see the total number of incorrect answers to check if they have passed or failed.
+In the exam mode, after submiting their answers, students can see the total number of correct and incorrect answers to check if they have passed or failed the exam.

 ![Photo of a 42saopaulo's lab](https://i.ibb.co/8zVDyR0/app.png)